mbround18/vtt-maps/README.md

 - ✅ **Source files** in DungeonDraft format
 - ✅ **Exported `.dd2vtt`** JSON ready for import
+  - ✅ `.dd2vtt` files are compatible with [Foundry VTT](https://foundryvtt.com/) and other VTT platforms.
+  - For Foundry VTT, you can use the [Universal Battlemap Importer Module](https://foundryvtt.com/packages/dd-import/) to import maps directly.
 - ✅ **Preview images** for quick browsing

 > **Note:** Editing source files requires a valid [DungeonDraft](https://dungeondraft.net/) license.